Toronto-based Greta Constantine among the winners of the Canadian Arts & Fashion Awards | ExBulletin

 Sheertex won the Joe Fresh Fashion Innovation Award for the technology behind its tear-resistant tights, while Kent received the Tricon Sustainability Award with its line of compostable underwear.

-Previously announced winners included Drake’s OVO label with the avant-garde award, Toronto-raised Tanya Taylor with the Canadian Designer International Award and model Maye Musk with the Outstanding Achievement Award.
+Previously announced winners included label Drakes OVO with the avant-garde award, Toronto-raised Tanya Taylor with the Canadian Designer International Award and model Maye Musk with the Outstanding Achievement Award.

 Other prizes handed out on Wednesday include: